Volunteer at Westmoreland Arts & Heritage Festival

 Familiar with the art displayed at the Westmoreland Art Nationals exhibits through information supplied by the Festival.
 Volunteers would answer questions and promote the sale of available artwork with a form provided.
 All actual sales would be conducted through the Festival office.
 Minimum commitment is 3 hours.

 Take pictures of Festival programming, booths, and visitors enjoying the Festival.
-Photographer badge is provided.
+A photographer badge is provided.
 Time commitment varies.

 Assist children with projects in the Children’s Area during the Festival.